Leather and Lace (song)

-"Leather and Lace" is a song performed by Stevie Nicks and Don Henley.
+"Leather and Lace" is a song performed by American singers Stevie Nicks and Don Henley.
 It was released on October 6, 1981, as the second single from Nicks' solo debut studio album Bella Donna (1981).

-Nicks and Henley were romantically involved from 1977 until 1978.
+Nicks and the Eagles' singer Henley were romantically involved from 1977 until 1978.
 Nicks wrote the song for Waylon Jennings and Jessi Colter's duet album Leather and Lace, but the song was not included.
 Jennings still intended to use the song for his solo work, while Nicks became attached to the idea of the song as a duet.
-Nicks' version, a duet with the Eagles' singer Don Henley, peaked at number six on the US Billboard Hot 100 for three weeks in January 1982.
-Jimmy Iovine was the producer.
+Nicks recorded the song as a duet with Henley for her Bella Donna album.
+Jimmy Iovine served as the producer.

 The song compares the male singer's rougher life, represented by leather, to the female singer's softer life, represented by lace, and how opposites can attract.

-Record World called it a "magical ballad."
+Release and reception

+According to Radio & Records, 60 percent of US contemporary hit radio stations had included the song on their playlists by the week of October 23, 1981.
+The song later went on to peak at number six on the US Billboard Hot 100 for three weeks in January 1982.

+Stephen Holden of Rolling Stone characterized the song as a "sweet Nicks-Henley duet."Record World called the song a "magical ballad" and described Henley's vocals as "warm".